nima-siboni/communicative-MARL-v1/README.md

 * avoid **conflicts** and simultaneously
 * minimize the total **priority weighted delay**

+Here, we aim at solving this problem starting from any state of the system (regardless of all the previously happened delays).

 ## The MARL approach

 The problem to solve is to solve the